 Why Reset Your MacBook Pro

 A factory reset is a more in-depth reset of your entire computer.
-If you do this type of reset without taking the proper steps, you can lose all of the data on your computer during the course of the process.
-It’s not hard to perform this reset but a lot of people don’t realize that it can completely wipe out most of your data if you don’t know how to prevent that from happening.
+If you do this type of reset without taking the proper steps, such as taking backup in external storage device, you can lose all of the data during the course of the process.
+It’s not hard to perform this reset but a lot of Mac users don’t realize that it can completely wipe out most of your data if you don’t know how to prevent that from happening.

 How to Reset MacBook Pro Without Losing Data

-Next go to the Apple menu in the top left corner of your screen and click restart.
-While your computer is restarting and you see the black screen with white Apple logo, hold down the command button and R on the keypad at the same time.
+Next, go to the Apple menu in the top left corner of your screen and click restart.
+While your computer is restarting and you see the black screen with the white Apple logo, hold down the Command button and R on the keypad at the same time.
 This will open the Disk Utility window and allow you to erase all of the information.

 From here, click on Disk Utility and then Continue.
-Choose your hard drive from the options available and click erase.
-After you erase all of the information on your computer, you’ll need to reinstall the operating system.
+Choose your hard drive from the options available and click Erase.
+After you erase all of the information on your computer, you’ll need to reinstall the operating system through system preferences.
 Click on Disk Utility again and then on Reinstall macOS.

-After you have performed this factory reset, you can then restore your saved and backed up data back on to the computer.
-Simply plug in your hard drive where you saved your data back into your MacBook Pro to get the information back onto the computer.
+After you have performed this factory reset, you can then restore your data back to your MacBook Pro M1, M2 computer.
+Simply plug your external drive where you saved your data into your MacBook Pro.

 Once connected, open the Finder, click Applications, click Utilities, click Migration Assistant, and click continue.
 This window will now show up on your screen: